Embolization Explained: What to Know

 Understanding these different types can help people realize the potential benefits of embolization for managing pain and other symptoms without traditional surgery.

 Uterine Artery Embolization (UAE) has gained popularity as a minimally invasive alternative to hysterectomy for women suffering from symptomatic fibroids.
-This procedure can significantly reduce menstrual bleeding and pelvic pain while preserving the uterus, allowing women to maintain their reproductive options.
+This procedure significantly reduces menstrual bleeding and pelvic pain while preserving the uterus, allowing women to retain reproductive options.

 How Embolization Works: A Step-by-Step Guide